Raynes/clojail/README.markdown

 Now you have a tester that will scream rape if someone tries to execute code using any classes from the reflect package.

+#### Serializable functions

+As of the 0.6.0 release of clojail, you can put functions in testers with the caveat that they must be serializable.
+This means you have to use [serializable-fn](https://github.com/technomancy/serializable-fn).
+It is nice in that it can even serialize (most) closures correctly, so as long as your fns are not too complex, they should work just fine.

+This allows for some added flexibility.
+An example of this new feature is the new `blanket` function in `clojail.testers`.
+It allows you to blanket blacklist all namespaces under a common prefix.
+It looks up the namespaces on the classpath using [bultitude](https://github.com/Raynes/bultitude) and adds serializable functions to the tester to check for the prefix itself.

 ## Warning